stimulussoft/filequeue/README.markdown

     queue.stopQueue();

 In the above example, file queue retry policy is configured for exponential backoff.
 Set maxRetries to zero for infinite retries.
+The persistRetryDelay option specifies the delay between database scans.

 The FileQueue itself.